-Applications for the 2023 Premier of Queensland's Export Awards are now open!
+Applications for the Premier of Queensland’s Export Awards have now closed.

 There are many benefits of applying for the Export Awards and progressing as a finalist, including:

 Elevate your business profile, open doors to new markets and help your business reach its global potential.

 The award program provides ample opportunity for businesses to network, with fellow exporters, industry and government representatives.

 Several events are held throughout the program that provide networking opportunities.

 - Governor's afternoon tea – for all finalists and partners